SlayHorizon/godot-tiny-mmo-demo/README.md

 - [ ] **Database Server**
 - [x] **Gateway Server** (move the authentication system from the game server to a dedicated one)

+Proposed network architecture for this demo (subject to change).
 ![diagram-export](https://github.com/user-attachments/assets/0f1e917d-6ee2-411c-bd50-6aaf109c46e4)